Prevention is ALWAYS better than a cure!

-Here are our five top tips to stay away from the common cold in Winter time:
+Here are our 7 top tips to stay away from the common cold this Wintertime;

 - Put on a few more layers to protect your body and especially your neck from cold and wind.
-Just carry a cardigan and scarf with you and put it on when needed.
+Carry a cardigan or scarf with you and put it on when needed.

-- Get your 8+ hours of sleep every night.
-Chinese medicine recommends going to bed before 11pm according to the organ clock – ensuring the organ’s recovery over night.
+- Get 8+ hours of sleep every night, this is crucial.
+Chinese medicine recommends going to bed before 11 p.m. according to the organ clock – ensuring the organ’s recovery overnight.

+Oh no!
 Too late?
-This is for when it got you:
+This is for when it got you!!!

 To choose the right remedies, it is important that you know whether your symptoms are cold or hot.
 While you may feel both chills and fever, which one prevails?

 If you are feeling ’more cold’, you may also have body aches, a runny nose (clear discharge) and your throat may be itchy.
 The best way to turn things around from here is by resting and sweating.
-To induce sweating, prepare a hot drink with ginger, spring onions and honey (see recipe).
+To induce sweating, prepare a hot drink with ginger, spring onions and honey.
+See the recipe below.